fas38/DS-2023/README.md

-## Long Term Stock Prediction using LLM
+## Long Term Stock Prediction using LLM and LSTM